soura934/covidworlddamage/README.md

 ## Functionality & MVP
 - The app will show the covid stats of each country of the world
 - The app will have a graph that shows the number of death
-- The app will provide the number of people who recover around the world
+- The app will provide the number of people who recover from covid around the world

 ## Wireframe